-Not to be confused with avant garde jazz innovator Sun Ra’s composition of the same title, Pleasure’s “Space Is the Place” is an infectiously funky groove.
+Not to be confused with avant-garde jazz innovator Sun Ra’s composition of the same title, Pleasure’s “Space Is the Place” is an infectiously funky groove.
 The track is brimming with funk and soul.
 And the musicianship is impeccable.
 Nathaniel Phillips’ bass work is smooth, fluid and very funky.
-And guitarist Douglas Lewis serves up some fretboard funkiness, including a smoldering solo.
+Guitarist Douglas Lewis serves up some fretboard funkiness, including a smoldering solo.
 The cool vocal arrangement has some early Earth, Wind & Fire flavor, with lead singer Sherman Davis delivering a strong, soulful vocal performance.
-Additionally, the late, great Bruce Carter is working his rhythmic magic on the drums.
+The late, great Bruce Carter works his rhythmic magic on the drums.

 The song has a positive message about finding inner peace through mentally transporting yourself from the negativity in the world and discovering a new space: “In search of an outer groove/You don’t have to move /You’ll find a place.”